wp-plugins/vat-ecsl/readme.txt

 Stable Tag: 1.0.2
 License: GNU Version 2 or Any Later Version

-Create submission definitions for EC Sales List returns (VAT101) to be sent directly to HMRC from Easy Digitial Downloads and Woo Commerce sales records.
+Create submission definitions for EC Sales List returns (VAT101) to be sent directly to HMRC from Easy Digital Downloads &amp; Woo Commerce sales records.

 == Description ==